Spiruel/beamprofiler/README.md

 4. Turn off the laser and perform a background subtraction calibration.
 Monitor the pixel value data in both the calculation results window and webcam view to ascertain its success.
 5. Activate the profiler with the space hotkey or the checkbox, and you're good to go!

-Upon loading the application, you will be presented with a camera feed and a default workspace.
+Upon loading the application, you will be presented with a camera feed, and if a valid configuration file exists, a workspace arrangement as well.
 This can be configured as desired.
 The space hotkey will toggle the profiler's state, where upon activated it will immediately begin calculations on what the computer receives from the webcam.
-Changes to exposure time, region of interests and so on may require further configuration before you can use the profiler effectively.
+Changes to exposure time, regions of interest and so on may require further configuration before you can use the profiler effectively.
 These can be adjusted in the control menu.

 All the results and plots are directly accessed using the window menu.
 All of this available data can be exported at any time to a .csv in the file menu.

+## Features

+* **Calculations**
+ Beam Width (4-Sigma), Beam Diameter, Peak Pixel value, Peak Position, Centroid Position, Power Density, Measured Ellipse Axes, Ellipticity, Eccentricity, Orientation
+ (Exportable)
+* **2D Profile**
+ Beam Peak/Centroid/Ellipse overlays
+* **3D Profile**
+ Free Rotatable 3D Model using MayaVi
+* **X-Y Cross Profiles**
+ Measured Data, Gaussian Fit
+* **Plot Positions over Time**
+ Peak and Centroid x and y positions (Exportable)
+* **Pass/Fail Testing**
+ Selectable Parameters with alerts available when values fall out of the specified range
+* **Beam Stability**
+ 2D data of Centroid and Peak Positions over Time
+* **And**
+  * Background frame calibration
+  * Save Screenshots and Videos to disk
+  * Switch between multiple cameras as the application is running
+  * Rotate the input frame instead of rotating the laser
+  * Save settings to a simple config file, allowing specific configurations depending on the choice of webcam and laser
+  * Fully configurable, with custom toolbar configuration and window layout workspaces all available to be saved to a file and loaded on request

 ## Authors